p-gen/smenu/tests/README.rst

 To be able to run these tests, you first need to get two of my other small utilities available here: https://github.com/p-gen.

+Make sure you have installed the latest git commit of these two utilities before going any further.

 - The first named  **ptylie** is a kind of script without the replay capacity but with a mechanism to inject keystrokes in the keyboard queue of the slave pty running your code.